Factors that influence home value

 If banks decide to increase interest on loans, loaners will follow suit.
-This is bad news for the debtors as they will be required to pay higher monthly mortgage repayment which equates to property being sold on at a higher price.
-Consequently a reduction of interest rates will make properties more affordable.
+This is bad news for the debtors as they will be required to pay higher monthly mortgage repayment which equates to the property being sold on at a higher price.
+Consequently, a reduction of interest rates will make properties more affordable.

 8. Building regulations

 Property construction requires regulations that entail technical aspects of the building process and planning permission which is the size, design, and shape of the property.

 Failure to abide by the policies set may result in property demolition.